deviaze/seal/docs/usage.md

 This option generates a `.seal` directory locally for seal configuration, but will otherwise link to user-wide typedefs in `~/.seal/typedefs/*`.

-Locally, `.vscode/settings.json` and `.luaurc`s will also be created or updated to include *seal*'s typedefs and default config.
+Additionally, the project's `.vscode/settings.json` and `.luaurc` will also be created or updated to include *seal*'s typedefs and default config.

 #### Configuring codebases